ServiceNow/atf-headless-runner/docs/docker_host_setup.md

 These steps are for configuring the full integration of the Headless Browser for Automated Test Framework with a ServiceNow instance.
 For simplified steps for development of the docker image and related automation files see the REAMDE.

-These docs are meant to be a mirror of the official ServiceNow documentation for configuring a linux host machine and ServiceNow instance.

 # Prereqs
 1. Port 2376 accessible from outside the host
 2. Host can access the Service Now instance